Thermodynamics of the near-extremal Kerr spacetime: Conclusions

 \paragraph{An asymptotically flat perspective:} In this paper we have computed the quantum corrections to the entropy of near-extremal Kerr black holes.
 The calculation consisted in an evaluation of the one-loop determinants around the extremal geometry.
 We found the presence of exact zero modes localized in the NHEK throat.
 These zero modes need to be quantized.
 Making this problem well-defined requires turning on a small temperature, and thus going away form the extremal limit.
 Other than this IR regulator, most the calculation was mainly performed in the NHEK throat.
 Therefore, it is worth thinking about the role of these zero modes in the full, asymptotically flat, geometry.
 What are these zero modes in the asymptotically flat extremal solution?

 To answer this question one needs to look carefully at the topology of the extremal black hole.
 While a non-extremal black hole has the topology of a cigar, the extremal black hole bears closer resemblance to a cylinder (although the size of the thermal circle becomes infinite) since the horizon has been pushed infinitely far down the throat.
 When studying gravitational fluctuations on a space with boundary we need to impose boundary conditions to separate diffeomorphisms that are gauged from those that physically act on the boundary.
 The choice at the asymptotically flat (or AdS) boundary can be made once and for all at the spacetime asymptopia.
-Nevertheless, in the extremal background we need to decide how to treat the diffeomorphism which become non-vanishing as we approach the horizon.
+Nevertheless, in the extremal background we need to decide how to treat the diffeomorphism which becomes non-vanishing as we approach the horizon.
 The physical answer is that they should not be gauged.
 Instead, they can be glued smoothly to the large diffeomorphisms we study in the NHEK throat.
 Consequently, they should be treated as exact zero modes at zero temperatures, which get a non-vanishing action once temperature is turned on.

 \paragraph{Instabilities of the Kerr black hole:} The extremal limit of Kerr or Kerr-Newman black hole suffers from instabilities, which we did not incorporate in this analysis.
-One example is superradiance in the uncharged case, and another is Schwinger pair production (in addition) in the charged case.
+One example is superradiance\footnote{\textit{Note added:} As mentioned at the end of the introduction the time-scale associated to superradiance is the same as the time scale set by $T_q$.
+This fact affects the possibility of constructing, even in principle, Kerr black holes close enough to extremality such that the Schwarzian quantum effects could be tested.} in the uncharged case, and another is Schwinger pair production (in addition) in the charged case.
 A different type of instabilities was recently discovered in~\cite{Horowitz:2023xyl} when higher derivative corrections to the Einstein-Hilbert action are included (such as in string theory).
 In the presence of matter, the Aretakis instability~\cite{Aretakis:2011ha}, which owes to additional conserved charges at the horizon, is yet another possibility.
 Similar issues for persist for the solutions with negative cosmological constant, where there are interesting implications for the dual holographic CFT~\cite{Cardoso:2004hs,Kim:2023sig}.